Multi-Source Causal Inference Using Control Variates: Real-Data Case Studies

 \textbf{Kernel smoothing:} As a third technique, we estimate the ATE using the logistic model in Eq.~\eqref{eq:logistic_interaction}, but apply kernel smoothing to estimate the odds ratios for the control variate (as in Section \ref{sec:kernel}).
 This non-parametric estimate gets around any problems of model misspecification when estimating the odds ratio.
-We set $\mathcal{X}$ to be a random sample of $50$ values of $X_i$ from $\OCal_2$, due to computational constraints.
+We set $\mathcal{X}$ to be a random sample of $50$ values of $X_i$ from $\OCal_2$.

 As done in the simulation study, we ran $B=300$ bootstrap replicates to estimate the variance of the ATE estimate and the covariance between the ATE estimate and the odds ratio control variates, which we use to compute the optimal coefficient $\widehat{{\Gamma}}^\top \widehat{{V}}^{-1}$ for the control variate.